Erotemic/netharn/README.rst

    * The metrics for computing detection mAP / AP might not be correct.
    * The YOLO example gets to about 70% mAP (using Girshik's mAP code) whereas we should be hitting 74-76% AUTHORS COMMENTS:
-   * My MNIST, CIFAR, and VOC examples will download the data as needed.
+   * The MNIST, CIFAR, and VOC examples will download the data as needed.
-   * My CIFAR example for ResNet50 achieves 95.72% accuracy, outperforming the best DPN92 result (95.16%) that I'm aware of.
+   * The CIFAR example for ResNet50 achieves 95.72% accuracy, outperforming the best DPN92 result (95.16%) that I'm aware of.
      This result seems real, I do not believe I've made an error in measurement (but this has need been peer-reviewed so, caveat emptor).
 I've reproduced this results a few times.
 You can use the code in examples/cifar.py to see if you can too (please tell me if you cannot).
-   * My YOLO example is based of of EAVise's excellent lightnet (https://gitlab.com/EAVISE/lightnet/) package.
+   * The YOLO example is based of of EAVise's excellent lightnet (https://gitlab.com/EAVISE/lightnet/) package.
    * I reimplemented the CocoAPI (see nh.data.coco_api), because I had some (probably minor) issue with the original implementation.
 I've extended it quite a bit, and I'd recommend using it.
-   * My metric-learning example requires code requires the ibeis software:
+   * The metric-learning example requires code requires the ibeis software:
      `https://github.com/Erotemic/ibeis`.
 DEPENDENCIES:
     * torch